BP faces angry shareholders over climate plans

 PHOTO

-Energy giant BP on Thursday faces a shareholder revolt over its decision to slow its energy transition, with activist investors promising to block the re-election of the head of the board of directors.
+Energy giant BP on Thursday faced a shareholder revolt over its decision to slow its energy transition, with activist investors promising to block the re-election of the head of the board of directors.

-Some of Britain's biggest pension funds have warned that they will oppose the renewal of Helge Lund's mandate at the annual general meeting in London.
+Some of Britain's biggest pension funds have warned that they will oppose the renewal of Helge Lund's mandate at the annual general meeting (AGM) in London, as investors deride the energy major's plans to achieve carbon neutrality by mid-century.

+"2050 is far too late.
+You need to take action now.
+It's not good enough," one female demonstrator shouted out as BP executives addressed the gathering.

+Another activist heckled: "As individuals you are responsible for the chaos you impose.
+Stop drilling for fossil fuels."

 Activist shareholders' group Follow This, which wants "Big Oil to go green", has also put forward a resolution calling for BP to be more ambitious in its climate objectives.

-Environmental group Greenpeace, which only last year was calling BP "the most ambitious" of the global majors, criticised the plans, accusing them of bowing down to investors and governments.
+Green pressure group Greenpeace, which only last year was calling BP "the most ambitious" of the global majors, criticised the plans and accused it of bowing down to investors and governments.

 Five pension funds have announced that they will vote against Lund's re-election, according to British media.